The consensus has been growing that cloud-based access to user desktops is a technology deployment option worth...

-The movement that's afoot is to equip virtualized PCs in the cloud with the access, applications and horsepower that users need, which they may then access using the device of their choice.
+The movement that's afoot is to equip virtual PCs in the cloud with the access, applications and horsepower that users need, which they may then access using the device of their choice.
 A variety of options exists for organizations to investigate, and perhaps choose, some kind of Desktop as a Service (DaaS) offering.
 Here are just a few of the possibilities in today's DaaS market:

 The impetus for organizations' curiosity and research into DaaS got kicked up by one gigantic notch when Amazon Inc. announced its WorkSpaces product, built atop the Amazon Web Services (AWS) platform.

-Let's treat Amazon WorkSpaces as a "poster child" for the DaaS market, as it establishes a baseline against which to measure other, similar DaaS offerings.
+Let's treat Amazon WorkSpaces as a "poster child" for the DaaS market.
+It establishes a baseline against which to measure other, similar DaaS offerings.
 Amazon prices individual virtual desktops between $35 and $75 per user per month.
-In a blog post presenting a hypothetical scenario, Amazon describes a target VM as supporting one virtual CPU, 4 gigabytes of RAM and 50 GB of user data storage space, along with 50 GB additional for an OS volume (probably Windows 7 SP1 or Windows 8).
+In a blog post presenting a hypothetical scenario, Amazon describes a target virtual machine as supporting one virtual CPU, 4 gigabytes of RAM and 50 GB of user data storage space, along with 50 GB additional for an OS volume (probably Windows 7 SP1 or Windows 8).

 Amazon's analysis of this situation shows that its own costs ($43.33 per user per month) work out to less than half the cost of a buy-it-yourself/run-it-yourself virtual desktop environment.
 (It estimates that TCO at $106.36 per user per month.)
 Although this is one vendor's opinion, it gets at the crux of the case for DaaS pricing -- namely, that it's cheaper than on-premises VDI.

 It does not, however, factor in the price of the devices that users would employ to access those virtual desktops, nor the costs associated with the infrastructure those devices need to function securely on.
 It's important to remember that such TCO comparisons don't usually include the gear and infrastructure that must be purchased and maintained.
-They also do not factor in the costs of BYOD and making sure its users practice safe computing by honoring access, privacy and confidentiality controls.
+They also do not factor in the costs of BYOD and making sure users practice safe computing by honoring access, privacy and confidentiality controls.